Dinacoding/vinotype/README.md

 It also empowers the users of all levels, whether you are seeking new varieties, or simply looking to enhance your knowledge.
 Its detailed information and vast library/ inventory to guide users on their wine journey.

+## User goals

+* **Wine Enthusiast:** A user who wants to find a good wine - this is the primary goal.
+* **Learn about wine:**  User wants to increase his knowledge through searching the wine  and explore recommendations.
+* **Discover new varietals:** Users may want to expand their palates and try wines they wouldn't normally consider.